nickcottrell/cardboard/README.md

-# udacity-vr-t1
+# Cardboard Apps
-This is where I've stored my projects for the Udacity Nanodegree Term 1
+This is a series of Cardboard apps I created for the Udacity VR course